Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Introduction

 \section{Introduction}

 Serverless computing has emerged as a pervasive cloud technology due to its scalability, resource- and cost-efficiency~-- factors that benefit both cloud providers and their customers.
 All major cloud providers have serverless offerings, including AWS Lambda~\cite{agache:firecracker}, Azure Functions~\cite{azure:functions}, and Google Cloud Functions~\cite{google:functions} and Google Cloud Run~\cite{google:cloudrun}.
-In serverless, the application logic is organised as a collection of {\em stateless functions} that communicate with each other and with cloud storage services where application state resides.
-Serverless computing is expressive enough to support various applications such as video encoding~\cite{romero:llama,fouladi:encoding}, compilation~\cite{klimovic:understanding,fouladi:laptop} and machine learning~\cite{jiang:demystifying}.
+In serverless, the application logic is organised as a set of {\em stateless functions} that communicate with each other and with cloud storage services hosting the application state.
+Serverless computing is expressive enough to support many applications, e.g., video encoding~\cite{romero:llama,fouladi:encoding}, compilation~\cite{klimovic:understanding,fouladi:laptop} and machine learning~\cite{jiang:demystifying}.

 The stateless and ephemeral nature of function instances mandates that functions communicate any intermediate and ephemeral state across the functions comprising the application logic.
 Inter-function communication generally happens when one function, the {\em producer}, invokes one or more {\em consumer} functions in the workflow and passes inputs to them.
 Crucially, the instances of the consumer functions are not known by the producer at invocation time because they are picked by the cloud provider's load balancer and autoscaler components on demand.
-Also, for many serverless applications, the amount of data communicated across function instances can be large, measuring 10s of MBs or more; examples include video analytics~\cite{fouladi:encoding,fouladi:laptop,romero:llama,romero:faast}, map-reduce style and database analytics~\cite{pu:shuffling,muller:lambada,perron:starling}, and ML training~\cite{jiang:demystifying}.
+Also, for many applications, the amount of data transmitted across function instances can be large, measuring 10s of MBs or more; examples include video analytics~\cite{fouladi:encoding,fouladi:laptop,romero:llama,romero:faast}, data analytics~\cite{pu:shuffling,muller:lambada,perron:starling}, and ML~\cite{jiang:demystifying}.